RevealBi/Documentation/en/developer/web-sdk/using-the-client-sdk/custom-themes-client-web.md

 $.ig.RevealView.UpdateCurrentTheme(new $.ig.MountainLightTheme());
 ```

-> [NOTE]
+> [!NOTE]
-> Mountain Light contains the default values for all customizable settings.
+> Mountain Light contains the default values for the customizable theme settings.
+This means Mountain Light and the Reveal Theme look basically the same way.

 ***Mountain Dark Theme***
 ``` js